-Release the oil feed pipe from the rubber connecting sleeve on the metal feed pipe protruding from the bottom of the oil tank.
+First drain tank and then release the oil feed pipe from the rubber connecting sleeve on the metal feed pipe protruding from the bottom of the oil tank.

 The metal filter may come away with the rubber sleeve, in which case there is no need to disturb it.
-On the other hand it may remain in the oil tank bottom pipe, in which case it may be withdrawn by grasping the ringed open end and pulling away,
+On the other hand it may remain in the oil tank bottom pipe, in which case it may be withdrawn by grasping the ringed open end and pulling away.